SciML/DiffEqDocs.jl/docs/src/index.md

 [can also be found in SciMLTutorials.jl](https://github.com/SciML/SciMLTutorials.jl).
 If you find any example where there appears to be an error, please open an issue.

-For the most up-to-date information on using the package, please join [the Gitter channel](https://gitter.im/JuliaDiffEq/Lobby).
+For the most up-to-date information on using the package, please join [the Julia Zulip channel](https://julialang.zulipchat.com/#narrow/stream/279055-sciml-bridged).

 Using the bleeding edge for the latest features and development is only recommended for power users.
 Information on how to get to the bleeding edge is found in the